What is PLM Software?

 How does it work?

-In this way, you benefit from the digitization of all the information related to the product you wish to market.
+In this way, you benefit from the digitisation of all the information related to the product you wish to market.

 Very versatile, it helps you to manage the design while providing you with an essential insight into the different processes.
 Thanks to precise analyses and cross-referencing of information, you save time, avoid unnecessary tasks and reduce your production costs.